• Skip to primary navigation

 Ingredients

-• 400 g Farfalle (bow-tie) pasta or short pasta of your choice
+• 14.1 oz farfalle pasta or another short pasta of your choice

 Instructions

-• Add the remaining marinade to the pan and continue to cook for a couple of minutes more on a medium high heat to reduce the liquid.
-Taste the sauce.
-Add salt if necessary.
+• Stir in the remaining marinade and continue cooking for a few minutes to reduce the liquid.
+Season with salt if needed.

 Notes

-This recipe can be made with shrimps too or half shrimp and half prawns.
-However, unpeeled precooked shrimps (or prawns) need very little cooking and so the dish wouldn't be as flavourful.
-If you do use precooked seafood, I would suggest marinating it for longer so it absorbs more of the orange flavour and reduce cooking times.
+Prawns or Shrimp: You can substitute prawns with shrimps or use a mix of both.
+However, unpeeled precooked shrimps (or prawns) need very little cooking and so the dish wouldn't be as flavorful.
+If you do use precooked seafood, I would suggest marinating it for longer so it absorbs more of the orange flavor and to reduce the cooking time.

 Reader Interactions